inrae/pgd-mmdt/docs/installation.md

    sh ./run build
    ```

-* ... or pull the 3 images from DockerHub (using MongoDB 4.4)
+* ... or pull the 3 images from DockerHub
    ```sh
    sh ./run pull
    ```